aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

 integer token ids.
 A query is further broken down in slices (a.k.a. query runs) based on heuristics.

-While the query is processed a set of matched and matchable positions for for high and low token ids is kept to track what is left to do in matching.
+While the query is processed, a set of matched and matchable positions for high and low token ids is kept to keep track what is left to do in matching.

 Matching pipeline